-2801 Introduction

-2802 Supplemental Examination

-2803 Persons Who May File a Request for

-2000 Supplemental Examination

-2803.01 Inquiries from Persons Other Than

-2003.01 the Patent Owner

-2803.02 Public Access

-2803.02 2804 Representative of Patent Owner

-2804 2804.01 Withdrawal of Attorney or Agent

-2805 Correspondence with Patent Owner; Patent Owner Address

-2006

-2806 How to File Papers in a Supplemental

-Examination Proceeding and in Any

-Resulting Ex Parte Reexamination

-Proceeding

-2807 Format of Papers Filed in a

-• • • • • Supplemental Examination Proceeding

-2808 Time for Requesting Supplemental

-Examination

-2809 Items of Information

-2809.01 Information Relating to the Correction

-of Factual Information

-2810 Fees Due on Filing a Supplemental

-Examination Request

-2810.01 Document Size Fees

-2811 Content of Request for Supplemental

-Examination

-2811.01 Detailed Explanation of the Relevance

-and Manner of Applying Each Item

-of Information

-2811.02 Optional Content

-2812 Initial Processing of a Request for

-Supplemental Examination

-2812.01 Filing Date of the Request

-2812.02 Noncompliant Request for

-Supplemental Examination

-2812.03 Corrected Request

-2812.04 Termination Due to

-Defective/Improper Request or

-Corrected Request

-2813 Handling of Papers, Other Than a

-Request, in a Supplemental

-Examination Proceeding

-2813.01 Amendments

-2814 Interviews Are Prohibited

-2814 2815 Time for Deciding Request

-2813 2816 Determination on the Request

-2816.01 Claims Considered in Making the

--010.01 Determination

-2816.02 Criteria for Making the Determination

-2810.02 2816.03 Content of the Determination

--010.00
+2801 Introduction 2816.04 Effect of the Determination 2802 Supplemental Examination 2817 Conclusion of Supplemental 2803 Persons Who May File a Request for Examination Supplemental Examination 2817.01 Processing and Electronic Issuance 2803.01 Inquiries from Persons Other Than of Supplemental Examination the Patent Owner Certificate 2803.02 Public Access 2818 Procedure after Conclusion of 2804 Representative of Patent Owner Supplemental Examination 2804.01 Withdrawal of Attorney or Agent 2818.01 After Determination Finding a 2805 Correspondence with Patent Owner; Substantial New Question of Patent Owner Address Patentability 2806 How to File Papers in a Supplemental 2818.02 After Determination Finding No Examination Proceeding and in Any Substantial New Question of Resulting Ex Parte Reexamination Patentability Proceeding 2819 Discovery of Possible Material Fraud 2807 Format of Papers Filed in a 2820 Submission of Notification of Other Supplemental Examination Proceeding Prior or Concurrent Post-Patent Office 2808 Time for Requesting Supplemental Proceedings Examination 2821 Multiple Post-Patent Office Proceedings 2809 Items of Information 2822 Assignment of the Supplemental 2809.01 Information Relating to the Correction Examination Proceeding of Factual Information 2823 Differences Between an Ex Parte 2810 Fees Due on Filing a Supplemental Reexamination Proceeding Ordered Examination Request Pursuant to 35 U.S.C.
+257 and an Ex 2810.01 Document Size Fees Parte Reexamination Proceeding 2811 Content of Request for Supplemental Ordered Pursuant to 35 U.S.C.
+302 Examination 2001 T- J [D 11 2012] 2811.01 Detailed Explanation of the Relevance 2801 II troduction [R-11.2013] and Manner of Applying Each Item ~ . of Information • • ental examination became available on 2811.02 Optional Content September 16, 2012, as a result of new section 257 2812 Initial Processing of a Request for 35, United States Code, which was added Supplemental Examination • c Law 112-29, enacted on September 16, 2812.01 Filing Date of the Request own as the Leahy-Smith America Invents 2812.02 Noncompliant Request for A).
+Supplemental examination provisions of Supplemental Examination provide a patent owner with a mechanism 2812.03 Corrected Request st that the Office consider, reconsider, or 2812.04 Termination Due to correct 1 nformation believed to be relevant to the